fetchai/carpark_agent/README.md

 then find the line that says:

-    python3 run_client_ui.py -fn set_friendly_name -ma 3600 -mf 4000
+    python run_client_ui.py -fn set_friendly_name -ma 3600 -mf 4000

 Change the set_friendly_name to something personal.
 E.g. I would called it dc_client_agent.
 So my line would look like:

-    python3 run_client_ui.py -fn dc_client_agent -ma 3600 -mf 4000
+    python run_client_ui.py -fn dc_client_agent -ma 3600 -mf 4000

 The other options on this command line are:
 * -ma: The maximum age of any detection data we consider worth having.
 Default is 3600 seconds (1 hour)
-* -mf: The naximum price this client would be prepared to pay for car parking data.
+* -mf: The maximum price this client would be prepared to pay for car parking data.
 This is specified in nano-FET.
 I.e. 0.0000000001 FET.
 SO, default is 0.0000004 FET

 Save the file and exit the editor.